 The Equality Act 2010 defines substantial as “more than minor or trivial” (s.212(1) EqA).
 Also however, the 2011 Guidance on the definition of disability says the requirement that an adverse effect on normal day-to-day activities should be substantial “reflects the general understanding of disability as a limitation going beyond the normal differences in ability which may exist among people” (below Normal differences in ability).

 The EAT in this case emphasised that tribunals should start with the wording of the statute, the Equality Act.
 Was the effect only “minor or trivial”?
 If not, then it is “substantial” within the Equality Act.
 The courts had held (and the EAT here agreed) this means one should look at how the claimant is with the impairment compared with how the same individual would be without it.
-So for example in the Paterson decision below a higher achiever was held to have a disability, despite the fact that his writing abilities (even with his dyslexia) were greater than most people’s.
+So for example in the Paterson decision below a high achiever was held to have a disability, despite the fact that his writing abilities (even with his dyslexia) were greater than most people’s.

 The EAT said the Guidance and Code of Practice were most likely to be useful where the answer to the question (eg whether the effect is more than “minor or trivial”) is unclear.
 If the answer is clear it may not be necessary to consider the Guidance or Code at all.
 Also if the Guidance or Code conflict with the statute, the statute must prevail (below Relevance of the Guidance and Code of Practice).